 Opinion and Conclusion

-There is little doubt that ECT is a safe and effective treatment for severe depression, when that has not responded to other treatments: chronic depression engenders a higher risk of morbidity and mortality than ECT.
+There is little doubt among researchers and clinicians concerned with ECT that it is a safe and effective treatment for severe depression, when that has not responded to other appropriately sequenced treatments: chronic depression engenders a higher risk of morbidity and mortality than ECT.

 I have written extensively about the mediocre quality of research concerning drugs and other treatments in psychiatry.
-It is exceedingly disappointing that, well into the third millennium, such glaring deficiencies exist in the quality of the research underpinning important treatments — therefore the Read et al. critique, irrespective of one’s agreement or disagreement with particular details, should be welcomed.
-Hopefully this will stimulate some overdue and methodologically better studies.
+It is disappointing that, well into the third millennium, such deficiencies exist in the quality of the research underpinning important treatments — therefore the Read et al. critique, irrespective of one’s agreement or disagreement with particular details, has positive aspects.
+Hopefully it will play a part in stimulating some overdue and methodologically better studies.

 I would suggest consideration of a course of an MAOI before embarking on ECT.